A thermodynamic approach to two-variable Ruelle and Selberg zeta functions via the Farey map: Transfer operators for the Farey map

-A further consideration is about the term to which we apply $\BB_{q}$.
-This term could be written in many different ways, and actually some of them will be used below.
-However the main feature of this term that we want to stress is that it can be divided into two parts with respect to the behaviour at the origin: the first part has a singularity at $t=0^{+}$ of order $t^{-1}$, hence in particular does not belong to $L^{p}(m_{q})$ for $\Re(q)\le \frac p2$; the second part is instead in $L^{p}(m_{q})$. \end{remarks}
+A further consideration is about the function to which we apply $\BB_{q}$.
+This function is written as $\left( \frac bt + \phi(t) \right)$ above, but could be written in many different ways, and actually some of them will be used below.
+However the main feature of this term that we want to stress is that it can be divided into two parts with respect to the behaviour at the origin: the first part has a singularity at $t=0^{+}$ of order $t^{-1}$, hence in particular does not belong to $L^{p}(m_{q})$ for $\xi\le \frac p2$; the second part is instead in $L^{p}(m_{q})$. \end{remarks}

 \begin{proposition} The transfer operators $\PP_q^\pm$ leave invariant the spaces $\HH_{q,\mu}^{2}$ for any $\mu \in \C$.
 In particular

 where $M$ and $N_q$ are linear operators defined by